JoeRicotta/synerpy/README.md

 2. empirical models (`PCRegression()`, `PLSRegression()`, `LeastSquaresRegression()`) used when the jacobian matrix is unknown and must be estimated from data.

 ### Analytic model
 If the jacobian matrix was known before data was collected, the UCM analysis proceeds very simply.
-For the moment, we will simulate a small random dataset (since it does not make sense to perform this analysis on the loaded force/motor unit data).
+For the moment, we will simulate a small random dataset.

 ```python
 import numpy as np